GChristensen/deepfloyd_if_lab/README.md

 For example, if you need to set aug_level to 0.2, specify aug_level=0.2 in one of these fields.
 The arguments are separated by commas.

 >Q: I want to generate pretty anime girls with big cat ears using DeepFloyd IF, applying different character LoRAs.
-How long I need to wait until this functionality becomes available?
+How long do I need to wait until this functionality becomes available?

-A: At first, it is necessary to wait until [A100s](https://en.wikipedia.org/wiki/Ampere_(microarchitecture)) will be available for $100/unit in used hardware stores, so anyone can get about 20 of them to create LoRAs for DeepFloyd IF.
+A: At first, it is necessary to wait until [A100s](https://en.wikipedia.org/wiki/Ampere_(microarchitecture)) will be available for $100/unit in used hardware stores, so anyone can get about a dozen of them to create LoRAs for DeepFloyd IF.

 Then someone should prepare a dataset of several millions of high-quality reasonably-labeled anime images without problems with copyright and the availability of such content.
-What is the rest is to train an anime base model that is not overfitted and does things just right.
+The rest is to train an anime base model that is not overfitted and does things just right.
 Assuming that this model should be available free of charge, it is pretty easy to estimate the time needed to wait for its general availability.

->Q: I want a feature X, REST API and a plug-in system.
+>Q: I want a feature X, REST API, and a plug-in system.
 Will they be implemented?

 A: Probably, I would be able to work on this if I get enough donations to buy a new laptop with 128 GB of RAM and RTX 4090.
-This may not happen the next 10000 years.
+This may not happen in the next 10000 years.

 >Q: For educational purposes only, I need to generate images of routine alien reproductive activity with AZC/BZC-chromosome
 > alien individuals placed by the sides and CZC-chromosome individuals in between.
-I think, it might be possible with the
+Is it possible, given
-> superior DeepFloyd IF linguistic abilities.
-Can you tell me how to use DeepFloyd IF for this?
+> the superior linguistic abilities of DeepFloyd IF?
+Can you tell me how to use it for this?

 A: Unfortunately, it is not possible.
 DeepFloyd IF was trained with some lacunas in the knowledge of such topics.
 Moreover, it has a built-in safety filter that sometimes blurs random images which it considers too hot or hateful.